 Advice on preventing heel pain:

-- A good shoe will provide support and cushioning to allow a normal gait.
+- There are a few home treatments that are effective in avoiding heel pain.
+A good shoe will provide support and cushioning to allow a normal gait.
 As well as this, it will allow for prolonged standing with a reduction in heel pain.
 Everyone will develop heel pain after prolonged walking or standing, as the body can only cope with so much.
 However, 3 to 4 hours of walking in a good pair of shoes should be achievable for most people.

 - If your shoes are too hard, your feet will feel uncomfortable.